jon-hanson/parsecj/README.md

 It is a port of the Haskell [Parsec library](https://hackage.haskell.org/package/parsec).
 The implementation is, where possible, a direct Java port of the Haskell code outlined in the original [Parsec paper](http://research.microsoft.com/en-us/um/people/daan/download/papers/parsec-paper.pdf).

-The parser features include:
+Some notable features of the parser include:
 * Composable parser combinators, which provide a DSL for implementing parsers from grammars.
 * Informative error messages in the event of parse failures.
 * Thread-safe due to immutable parsers and input states.
-* A combinator approach that mirrors that of Parsec, its Haskell counterpart, allowing grammars written for Parsec to be translated into equivalent grammars for ParsecJ.
+* A combinator approach that mirrors that of Parsec, its Haskell counterpart, allowing grammars written for Parsec to be translated into equivalent ParsecJ grammars.

 ## Parser Combinators